 Only the smile is universal.
 Pouring wine with your left hand, giving a "thumbs up" sign, and exposing the sole of your shoe are rude or insulting gestures in some parts of the world.
 Even the common American "OK" sign can mean zero, money, or a sexual reference, depending on the country you're in.
 Arm yourself against committing any such faux pas by reading Roger Axtell's illuminating Gestures: The Do's and Taboos of Body Language Around the World (published by John Wiley & Sons, revised edition) before visiting unfamiliar cultures.
-Some of this information can also be found on Wikipedia and in a series of short videos by 43 Films.
+Some of this information can also be found on Wikipedia.

 Most of the people in the world don't use the kind of toilets familiar to the residents of North America and much of Europe.
 If your own experience is confined to same, consider reading Eva Newman's unique Going Abroad (published by Marlor Press), a handy compendium of the toilets of the world, and how to deal with them, presented in entertaining fashion.
 Now in its second inexpensive edition, this is good bathroom reading in all senses of the phrase.
 Not to mention the perfect gift for the person who has everything.
 (Really!)